alexisbellido/salt-django-stack/README.rst

 Make it All Run
 =================

-To run all states in the correct order, run from the salt master:
+To run all states in the correct order, run from the salt master, this is what scripts/install.sh:

   ``sudo salt-run state.orchestrate zinibu.bootstrap``

   ``sudo salt '*' state.highstate``

+  ``salt -G 'roles:varnish' service.restart varnish``

 state.orchestrate is important to make sure the GlusterFS volumes are setup in the correct order.